ewonglab/enhancer_turnover/Neural_Network_Prediction/README.md

 ## Analysis Scripts

-A few scripts we created to do model prediction and further analysis.
+A few scripts we created to do model prediction and further analysis can be found in the analysis folder.

+-  :do prediction and save predicted values in *.npy
+-  :draw piechart and Fisher's exact Test
+-